Toru Yamashita: Career

-They debuted with a single entitled "screeeem!" in July 2000 and followed with "Gooood or Bad!" in November, produced for Amuse, Inc. The group performed every weekend in Osaka's Kyoubashi and Tokyo's Akihabara, shopping and amusement districts.
+Heads debuted with a single entitled "screeeem!" in July 2000 and followed with "Gooood or Bad!" in November, produced for Amuse, Inc. The group performed every weekend in Osaka's Kyoubashi and Tokyo's Akihabara, shopping and amusement districts.

-HEADS disbanded in 2002 and in 2003 they took a break to improve their abilities.
+Heads disbanded in 2002 and in 2003 they took a break to improve their abilities.
 They merged into a new group with seven other members and were called GROUND 0.

-In 2005 Toru took a main role in TV series Shibuya Fifteen.
+In 2005, Toru took a main role in TV series Shibuya Fifteen.
 He contributed a cameo as a high school student in Kamen Rider Hibiki.
 That year, he invited Ryota, their upperclassman Alex and his friend Koyanagi Yuu to form a rock band.
 Later, Toru become the leader of this band, later named ONE OK ROCK.
 He met Takahiro Moriuchi when he performed with his previous band and then stalked him until he joined One Ok Rock, after repeated rejections.
-After Alex quit the band, Yamashita took his place, playing lead-guitar.
+After Alex quit the band, Yamashita switched from rhythm guitar to lead guitar.

 He is heavily influenced by American bands Foo Fighters, The Smashing Pumpkins, Enter Shikari, Linkin Park, Good Charlotte, Sleeping With Sirens, Nirvana, The Used, Avril Lavigne, and Biffy Clyro.